Sunway Alumni Homecoming

 The next presenting honour was the ‘Outstanding Alumni Award.’
 The following list of students were given a token of appreciation for their contributions to the school over the past years.

 Next was an Alumni Sharing Session, during which some of the alumni recounted their experiences while studying at Sunway as well as their experiences after graduation.
-Ms Tan Lynn Wei, a Sunway Actuarial alumna with nearly 5 years of working experience in the risk management profession who’s now an Executive in Investment and Operational in a unit trust management company, Ms Givaythaa A/P Ganisen, a Sunway Actuarial alumna who secured the exemptions under the Exemption Excellence Award and is now an Analyst in RBC Investor and Treasury Services, and Mr Arshad Muhamad made up the panellists for the sharing session.
+Ms Tan Lynn Wei, a Sunway Actuarial alumna with nearly 5 years of working experience in the risk management profession who’s now an Executive in Investment and Operational in a unit trust management company, Ms Givaythaa A/P Ganisen, a Sunway Actuarial alumna who secured the exemptions under the Exemption Excellence Award and is now an Analyst in RBC Investor and Treasury Services, and Mr Arshad Muhamad, an alumna who is currently an Information Technology Support Engineer in DXC Technology, made up the panellists for the sharing session.
 Along with a bright moderator, Mr Gabriel Ng, a Sunway Alumnus who is now an Insurance Analyst at Cover Genius, a worldwide insurtech that specialises in integrated insurance.

 With the conclusion of the sharing session, Professor Ho, was asked to offer his closing address and conclude the event.
 In his remarks, he expressed his gratitude for the opportunity to begin this path of establishing the SMS culture with the lecturers, colleagues, industry partners, alumni, and students for their ongoing devotion in the face of hardship.
 The obstacles ahead are huge, therefore he urges everyone to put on a brave front, despite the fact that both failure and success are habits, they can always be better.